Skip to content

 7. Jaigaon

-Jaigaon, located on the Indo-Bhutan border, is a beautiful place to visit in Alipurduar.
-It is frequently visited by tourists who are on their way to Bhutan.
+Jaigaon is a lovely town situated on the border between India and Bhutan.
+It is a splendid place to be and to witness the two nations.
+The place is frequently visited by tourists who are on their way to Bhutan.

 The majestic Bhutan gate, which brings you an incredible example of Bhutanese architecture, is located near the border.
 The gateway is adorned with beautiful dragon illustrations and authentic Bhutanese artwork.